hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 ## Challenge

-When Vault is primarily used as a central location to manage secrets, multiple organizations within a company need to be able to manage their secrets in Vault without interfering each other.
-This means that a company needs a ***Vault as a Service*** model allowing each organization (tenant) to be restricted from accessing, editing, or creating policies and secrets engines outside of their tenant scope.
+When Vault is primarily used as a central location to manage secrets, multiple organizations within a company need to be able to manage their secrets in self-serving manner.
+This means that a company needs to implement a ***Vault as a Service*** model allowing each organization (tenant) to manage their own secrets and policies.
+The most importantly, tenants should be restricted to work only within their tenant scope.

 ![Multi-Tenant](/assets/images/vault-multi-tenant.png)

 ## Solution

-Create an ACL namespace dedicated to each team, organization, or app where they can perform all necessary tasks within their tenant namespace.
+Create an **ACL namespace** dedicated to each team, organization, or app where they can perform all necessary tasks within their tenant namespace.

-Each namespace has its own:
+Each namespace can have its own:

 - Policies
 - Mounts